pgyogesh/blog/_posts/2017-12-06-important-gpdb-sqls.md

 	where rrrolname = 'rolename';
 ```

-### Find running queries or statements which are waiting in Resource Queues
+### Running queries or statements which are waiting in Resource Queues

 ```sql
 SELECT